 This is also helped by the triangular quarter glass integrated in the front doors, rather than the body, reducing blind spots.

 Forester’s new front seats include generous shoulder areas for greater support and a spacious hip point.
-The backrest is 60 mm higher, with additional support from the reconfigured springs, while lumbar support is also enhanced through support materials inside the urethane cushions.
+The backrest is 60 mm higher, with additional support from the reconfigured springs, while lumbar support is also enhanced through strengthening materials inside the urethane.
 Low resistance urethane is used inside the cushions to absorb small vibrations while travelling.
 Rear seat recline is operated using a simple strap.

 The rear seat centre armrest features dual cup-holders.

-Child seat tether points are now located on the rear seat backs, meaning no intrusion of the tether straps into the rear cargo area and better visibility.
+Child seat tether points are now located on the seat back, meaning no intrusion into the cargo area.

 The headrest angle can be adjusted in addition to the height.

-The hip point of the rear seats is moved back 15 mm and raised 36 mm, while the cushion thickness is also increased for better vibration absorption.
+The hip point of the rear seats is move back 15 mm and raised 36 mm, while the cushion thickness is also increased for better vibration absorption.